Is North Coast Energy Services part of PG&E?

 No. State guidelines require HEAP funding to be used for a customer’s current energy usage costs.

 How do I know if I qualify for the HEAP program?

 - Your total household monthly income, based on your household size,

-cannot exceed income eligibility guidelines as shown on the HEAP instruction sheet.
+cannot exceed income eligibility guidelines provided in the HEAP application packet.

 - You must have a current energy bill with a minimum of 22 days of service.